 The Management Plan outlines the management considered necessary to sustain the Welsh Harp for wildlife, recreation, landscape, flood-control, economic and other benefits of the reservoir.
 These are achievable over varying time-frames, though many are not affordable in the short term.

-Officers of the main land-holding organisations at the Welsh Harp and some other organisations are working on a 'Vision' exercise which will include a review of possible sources of funding and income.
-This Action Plan tracks current year progress while also highlighting projects with a longer timeframe.
+Officers of the main land-holding organisations at the Welsh Harp and some other organisations are working on a 'Vision' exercise which will include a view of the future of the Welsh Harp.

+The Action Plan here tracks current year progress on the existing Management Plan while also highlighting projects with a longer timeframe.

-Note also the draft of a Forward Work Programme for the Welsh Harp Joint Consultative Committee that has been tabled by Barnet Council.
+Note also the draft of a Forward Work Programme for the Welsh Harp Joint Consultative Committee that has been previously tabled by Barnet Council.

-RAG colour coding is subjective and may take account of the significance of the issue and of any progress.
+RAG colour coding is subjective and may take account of both the significance of the issue and of any progress.